-- (a) in the case of an individual-70 penalty units, or - (b) in the case of a body corporate-345 penalty units. - (2) If the need for plant to be operated during maintenance or cleaning cannot be eliminated, the designer of the plant must ensure that the design provides for operator's controls that- - (a) permit operation of the plant while a person is undertaking the maintenance or cleaning of the plant, and - (b) while the plant is being maintained or cleaned, cannot be operated by any person other than the person who is carrying out the maintenance or cleaning of the plant, and - (c) will allow operation of the plant in such a way that any risk associated with the activities in relation to any person who is carrying out the maintenance or cleaning- - (i) is eliminated so far as is reasonably practicable, or - (ii) if it is not reasonably practicable to eliminate the risk, is minimised so far as is reasonably practicable.
+- (a) for an individual-73 penalty units, or - (b) for a body corporate-364 penalty units. - (2) If the need for plant to be operated during maintenance or cleaning cannot be eliminated, the designer of the plant must ensure that the design provides for operator's controls that- - (a) permit operation of the plant while a person is undertaking the maintenance or cleaning of the plant, and - (b) while the plant is being maintained or cleaned, cannot be operated by any person other than the person who is carrying out the maintenance or cleaning of the plant, and - (c) will allow operation of the plant in such a way that any risk associated with the activities in relation to any person who is carrying out the maintenance or cleaning-

+- (i) is eliminated so far as is reasonably practicable, or - (ii) if it is not reasonably practicable to eliminate the risk, is minimised so far as is reasonably practicable.

-- (a) in the case of an individual-70 penalty units, or - (b) in the case of a body corporate-345 penalty units.
+- (a) for an individual-73 penalty units, or - (b) for a body corporate-364 penalty units.